Linear and Rational Factorization of Tropical Polynomials

-This paper gives a large class of polytopes $\S$ such that $\NS$ has unique and local factorization.
-This latter condition means if each cell of $\Delta_f$ is a Minkowski sum of \emph{some} polytopes in $\S$, then $f \in \NS$.
-This is significantly weaker than the mixed condition of the Cayley trick, which requires that the same sequence of polytopes work for all cells.
-With this property, factorization reduces to a series of independent Minkowski decomposition problems.
-While this is still NP-Complete \cite{gao2001decomposition,Tiwary2008}, there are many algorithms one could apply and efficient shortcuts in special cases \cite{fukuda2004zonotope,fukuda2005computing,gritzmann1993minkowski,mount1991combinatorial,weibel2007minkowski}.
+This paper gives a large class of polytopes $\S$ such that if $\Delta$ is locally factorizable, then it is a mixed subdivision to a unique sequence of polytopes in $\S$, up to permutation.
+With this property, deciding if a given polynomial is $\S$-factorizable reduces to a series of independent Minkowski decomposition problems.
 In particular, our result supplies a computational shortcut to verifying regular mixed subdivisions.

-\begin{theorem}[Local Factorization] If $\S$ is a positive basis, then $\NS$ has unique and local factorization. \end{theorem}
+\begin{theorem}[Local Factorization] Let $\S$ be a set of lattice polytopes in $\R^n$.
+If $\S$ is a positive basis, then $\NS$ has unique and local factorization.
+In other words, if $f$ is a tropical polynomial such that each cell in its regular subdivision $\Delta_f$ is a Minkowski sum of some polytopes in $\S$, then $f$ admits a unique minimal factorization into a tropical product of $\S$-unit polynomials. \end{theorem}

-The name `positive basis' comes from the fact that $\mathcal{S}$ is associated with a basis of a certain vector space, with some extra orientability conditions.
-The precise definitions are given in Section \ref{sec:main}.
-Positive bases are simple to construct and verify.
+The name `positive basis' comes from the fact that $\mathcal{S}$ is associated with a basis of a certain vector space, with an extra orientability condition (cf. Definition \ref{def:positive.basis}).
+Positive bases are simple to construct and verify (cf. Section \ref{sec:algorithm}).
 As a result, Theorem \ref{thm:main} applies to a wide class of polynomials, with a number of interesting consequences.

+The second main result of our paper considers the problem of rational factorization.
+For $n = 1$, rational factorization of tropical polynomials have been studied in \cite{tsai2012working, Korhonen15}, in connections to tropical meromorphic functions.
+Rational tropical polynomials form a rich class of functions that have appeared in a variety of applications: unirational varieties \cite{Draisma13}, ultra discrete equations \cite{Korhonen15}, auction theory \cite{BaldwinSlides} and topological data analysis \cite{Verovsek16}.
+They are equivalent to deep neural networks with ReLU activation functions and integer weight coefficients \cite{zhang2018tropical}.
+Unit tropical polynomials correspond to neural networks with linear decision functions, the simplest class.
+Rationally factorizable tropical polynomials is the subset of neural networks that can be expressed as the \emph{sum} of independent linear decision functions.
+To compute the rational factorization of a tropical polynomial is to transform a neural network into a much simpler description.
+Knowing how and when we can do this is an important step towards understanding deep neural networks.